 - Improves the complexion (cleanses the blood)

 - Externally, the EO (essential oil) eases rheumatic pains.

 - Used as tea for eyewash to treat conjunctivitis and tired eyes.

-Fennel is safe and effective herb and there are no side effects known when using fennel as herbal tea.
+Fennel is a safe and effective herb and there are no known side effects of using fennel as a herbal tea.
 However, pregnant or lactating women should avoid using fennel in oil preparation.
 It has been reported that in pregnant women, the oil can cause miscarriage.

-Therefore, a tea cup or two (three would not harm) a day of this delicious ancient and natural digestion remedy after and or before a meal might be a great and a pleasant treat, soothing for stomach.
-You may shed those unsightly extra pounds away while enjoying warm fennel tea, worth trying at least for its delicious and refreshing taste.
+Therefore, a tea cup or two (three would not do any harm) a day of this delicious ancient and natural digestion remedy after,and or before a meal, might be a great and pleasant treat, soothing for the stomach.
+You may shed those unsightly extra pounds while enjoying warm fennel tea, which is worth trying at least for its delicious and refreshing taste.